codiebooboo/alexandrite/README.md

 # alexandritelang
 A Basic Small Experiment Where I Gave ChatGPT A Generated Document Of "Alexandrite" Which Is Generated From GPT4 And Told It To Generate The Code For Making A Basic Programming Language From It.
+You May Fork This Repository.

 Disclaimer: It Doesn't Really Work.